UK makes gravity-defying 7.5 percent gain in aerospace

 FARNBOROUGH The UK government revealed its high hopes for the British aerospace industry as it announced gravity-defying annual growth of 7.5 percent at the Farnborough Airshow on Tuesday.

-Andy Green, who co-chairs the UK Space Leadership Council, emphasized the importance of the sector, saying that a strong space industry will bring down costs for taxpayer-supported science and environmental monitoring programmes.
+Andy Green, who co-chairs the UK Space Leadership Council, emphasised the importance of the sector, saying that a strong space industry will bring down costs for taxpayer-supported science and environmental monitoring programmes.

 The UK is not alone in the push to expand its commercial space business.
 The United States is looking to transfer responsibility for International Space Station resupply missions from NASA to private companies, such as Space Exploration Technologies (SpaceX).